-Why is cancer survival poorer in some population groups in countries with universal access to healthcare?
+Why are cancer outcomes poorer in some population groups in countries with universal access to healthcare?
 Why does access to optimal cancer care vary between different cancer patients?
 What are the mechanisms leading to such disparities?
 These are the type of questions our research aims to answer.

 What we do

-The aims of our research are to improve cancer survival for all patients diagnosed with cancer, and to reduce the inequalities in cancer care and cancer survival.
-To achieve these goals, we conduct a series of studies which explore how the characteristics of the patients and their sociodemographic environment interact with the healthcare system, and how these interactions influence access to and delivery of care as well as cancer survival.
+The aims of our research are to improve cancer outcomes for all patients diagnosed with cancer, and to reduce the inequalities in cancer care and cancer outcomes.
+To achieve these goals, we conduct a series of studies which explore how the characteristics of patients and their sociodemographic environment interact with the healthcare system, and how these interactions influence access to and delivery of care as well as cancer outcomes.
 The evidence acquired helps us to recommend and assess policies which aim at improving cancer outcomes for all patients.

 To answer our research questions, we analyse in depth the detailed data describing the steps taken by patients along their journey with cancer, as well as the sociodemographic and healthcare context of that journey.
 These data are collected routinely by hospitals and collated by official bodies such as Public Health England.
 Such (anonymised) data provide a comprehensive picture of each patient and enable us to better understand the mechanisms leading to differential cancer care and outcomes.